Image: Panorama 2017 by Andrew Williamson

 3. Complete the online application and submit payment by 11:59 PM deadline (EST) on March 9, 2020.

 We only accept complete applications once payment is fulfilled.
-We don’t forward applications with missing information to our jurors.
-Submissions that include machine-made or mass-produced works are automatically disqualified and are not presented to the jury.
+We don’t forward applications with missing information to our curators.
+Submissions that include machine-made or mass-produced works are automatically disqualified and are not presented to the curators.

 How is your application selected

-Artistic excellence, originality, quality of support materials, consistency of ideas and design, are qualities our jurors apply to evaluate your application.
+Artistic excellence, originality, quality of support materials, consistency of ideas and design, are qualities our curators apply to evaluate your application.

-Our jury panel rotates every year to keep the roster of our artists diverse, fresh and exciting.
-Our team and board members do not participate in the jurying process.
+Our panel rotates every year to keep the roster of our artists diverse, fresh and exciting.
+Our team and board members do not participate in the selection process.

-Our jurors score submissions out of 30 points, according to the above selection criteria.
+Our curators score submissions out of 30 points, according to the above selection criteria.
 They select the best artists with the highest scores (above 23 points).

-All jury decisions are final.
-Our team does not appeal jury decisions.
+All decisions are final.
+Our team does not appeal decisions.

 You must select a category from the list below when submitting your application.
 These categories will be used in the printed Fair program, our online artist directory, and for our awards judging.